 It was time to think about getting to Lake Perkolilli, our planned overnight stop.
+The sun sets earlier this far east.
 The track south was torturous.
 Overgrown, tight and dusty.

 The push south was abandoned and we headed east towards the Yindi Road, taking a fire access track to the Kurnalpi-Yindi Road.
 We then made good time to Perkolilli, scene of the Red Dust Revival.

 Though we set up camp well away from the race track and main camping area, the dust was still stifling.
 It was thick and unhealthy.
 A breeze came in around 7.00 p.m. and made conditions more liveable.